AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/discover-insights.md

 Attribution AI insights allow you to filter your data and automatically update the UI visuals based on your selected filters.

-> **Note:** By default, every filter is set to "All" except the *Attribution model* filter which is set to "Incremental attributed conversions".
+>[!NOTE] By default, every filter is set to "All" except the *Attribution model* filter which is set to "Incremental and Influenced attributed conversions".

 ### Conversion event

 When you create a new instance in Attribution AI, one of the required fields is "Conversion events".
+Conversion events are Business objectives that identify the impact of marketing activities, such as, e-commerce orders, in-store purchases, and website visits.

 From within the instance, the *Conversion events* dropdown allows you to select any of the events defined for your instance in order to filter your data.
 Selecting specific events changes the UI visualizations to only populate conversions belonging to those events.

 ![conversion event](./images/insights/conversion-event.png)

 ### Attribution model

 Clicking *Attribution model* opens a dropdown with all of the different attribution models available.
 You can select multiple models to compare results.
-For more information on the different attribution models and how they work, visit the [attribution ai overview](./overview.md) which contains a table with information on each model.
+For more information on the different attribution models and how they work, visit the [Attribution AI](./overview.md) overview which contains a table with information on each model.

 ![attribution model](./images/insights/attribution-model.png)